Here’s what kept law student Andrew Rosales motivated enough to not only lose weight but build muscle, too

 Tell us about your weight issues and struggles.
 When did it become a problem?

 Ever since I was young, my weight had always fluctuated.
 There were times when I would be at polar opposites, either super thin (140 pounds) or super heavy (250 pounds).
-And then there are times when I would be able to drop weight quickly but rebound after a few years.
+And then there were times when I would be able to drop weight quickly but rebound after a few years.
 It was a cycle of fat to thin to fat to thin.
 But there came a point when I had given up on myself.
 I was in a dark place; I was obese 2 or 3 already.
 With the weight came a slew of health problems.
 My doctor advised me to lose weight or else I wouldn’t even reach 40 years old.
-The binge drinking, eating, and chain smoking finally caught up with me.
+The binge drinking, eating, and smoking finally caught up with me.

 How did you manage to get past that depressive behavior?

-I was going through a lot of personal struggles and the way I would cope is through binge eating and binge drinking.
+I was going through a lot of personal struggles and the way I would cope is through binge eating and drinking.
 It was a horrific cycle.
 I felt depressed, so I ate.
 After eating, I would feel depressed because I was gaining weight.
 I had to make peace with myself.
-When I accepted that I was obese, it was the beginning of day one for me.
+When I accepted that I was obese, it was the beginning for me.
 Up to this day, I still have an ongoing battle.
 There are good days and bad days.
 But no matter what, you have to keep pushing forward.

 My doctor advised me to lose weight or else I wouldn’t even reach 40 years old.
-The binge drinking, eating, and chain smoking finally caught up with me
+The binge drinking, eating, and smoking finally caught up with me

 What was it like the first time trying to get back into the active lifestyle?
 Did you ever feel discouraged when you think about how much fitter you were before?